How Droughts Affect

 Colorado River through Grand Canyon

 The Colorado River through Grand Canyon has raftable flows year-round.
 Commercial trips run yearly from April through October and are expected to continue to do so going forward.
 The river is running lower than it used to run (see current flows).
-However the lowest flows that were rafted in Grand Canyon took place in the 1970’s when downstream Lake Mead was full and upstream Lake Powell needed to be filled.
+However the lowest flows (around 1,500 cfs) that were rafted in Grand Canyon took place in the 1970’s when downstream Lake Mead was full and upstream Lake Powell needed to be filled.

 The Rogue River, Oregon